-A Comprehensive Legal Research Facility- Law Library
+A Comprehensive Legal Research Facility-Law Library

-The Law Library contains one of the largest collections of legal materials in the southeastern United States, as well as facilities for computer-assisted legal research.
-The library houses over 800,000 volume equivalents, which includes more than 423,000 bound volumes and over two million items in microformat.
-The library also holds over 148,000 court records and current serial subscriptions of nearly 8,300.
+The Law Library contains one of the largest collections of legal materials in the United States, as well as facilities for computerassisted legal research.
+The library houses over 836,000 volume equivalents, which includes more than 443,000 bound volumes and over two million items in microformat.
+The library also holds over 154,000 court records and has over 10,000 current serial subscriptions.
 The collection contains the statutes and reports of federal and state jurisdictions in the United States, as well as extensive collections of law journals, citators, digests, encyclopedias, and treatises.
-There are also substantial collections of comparative, international, and foreign law, including materials from Europe, Latin America, and countries of the British Commonwealth.
-Computer services provide online access to bibliographic and legal information databases, including Lexis, Nexis, Westlaw, and the Internet.
+The library also holds substantial collections of comparative, international, and foreign law, including materials from Europe, Latin America, and the countries of the British Commonwealth.
+Computer services provide online access to bibliographic and legal information databases, including Lexis Nexis, Westlaw, and the Internet.
 An electronic classroom and two computer labs are also available.
 The library is a depository for both U.S. government and Louisiana state documents.
 It is also a depository for the records and briefs of the Louisiana Supreme Court and Courts of Appeal.
 Additional library resources include reading rooms, group study rooms, study carrels, and audiovisual facilities.